 - One visitor at a time for end-of-life circumstance, excluding COVID-19 patients or Persons Under Investigation (PUI)

 - One visitor, with pre-approval, to train a primary caregiver

-All visitors will be screened for COVID-19 symptoms.
+All other visitors will be screened for COVID-19 symptoms.
 Those with symptoms will not be permitted to visit.
-All permitted visitors must wear a procedure mask.
+All permitted visitors must wear appropriate PPE.
 These measures help us prevent the spread of the coronavirus and protect our patients, staff and the community.
 We will continue to monitor activity in the community and will lift restrictions when it is safe.